 The shaman called for his totem animal, “Taslia, please come!”

-They moved through a mist and into another realm.
-Here, the rain ceased.
+They moved through a blanket of fog, and the rain stopped.

 A ball of light appeared from out of the starry sky, hovering above the lake.
 It expanded into the form of a beautiful woman, who wore white-fringed animal skins decorated with colorful feathers and beads.
 Her black hair hung down to her knees.
-The spirit guide gave the visitors a warm smile, saying, “Greetings!
+She gave the visitors a warm smile.
+“Greetings!
 It is good to see you again.”

 Pahtia bowed his head out of respect.
 “Greetings to you as well, Maka.
-Thank you for coming.
+Thank you for answering my call.
 We need your help.
 I believe the end is near.”

 “The end of what, dear Pahtia?”